(1840 - 1862)

 References & notes

 Basic information from Bates1 and Sypher.2 Details from his Veteran's Card at the Pennsylvania State Archives.
 These records have him as Philip A Lantzey and Lantcy.
 His family spelled it Lantzy.
 His memorial is on Findagrave; I'm not certain that he's in the National Cemetery.
-His picture from one published in Joseph Gibbs' Three Years in the Bloody Eleventh: The Campaigns of a Pennsylvania Reserves Regiment (2002) - thanks to Paul Blackham for that.
+His picture is in Joseph Gibbs' Three Years in the Bloody Eleventh: The Campaigns of a Pennsylvania Reserves Regiment (2002) - thanks to Paul Blackham for that; Gibbs' source (and mine) is the US Army Military Heritage & Education Center, Carlisle Baracks [pdf online].

 12/05/1840; Carrolltown, PA